connorjs/nx-polyglot-example/README.md

    The `ci-build` npm run script executes a “full” CI build including the .NET projects.
    It uses `nx run-many`; see [package.json](./package.json) for the full list of targets.

+   Running **Build solution** in Visual Studio or Rider should also work.

 ## Glossary